Insights

 If you do decide to use Solink, we can integrate with almost any camera.
 While we do recommend certain cameras (and we can help you get the best cameras for your restaurant at the best price), we don’t require you to have any specific model or setup in place.

 The number of cameras that you should purchase and install in your restaurant varies.
-Many of Solink’s quick service restaurant (QSR) customers, and we typically see an average of 10 cameras per 1000 square feet.
+With many of Solink’s quick service restaurant (QSR) customers we typically see an average of 10 cameras per 1000 square feet.

 It also depends on where you place your cameras (camera placement is covered in the next section) and what type of restaurant you operate.
 You can roughly estimate how many cameras you need based on the following type of restaurant: